 SF 424 R&R - Application for Federal Assistance

-SF 424 B - R&R – Assurances for Non-Construction Programs

 Full Technical Proposal – Discussion of the nature and scope of the research and technical approach.
 Additional information on prior work in this area, descriptions of available equipment, data and facilities, and resumes of personnel who will be participating in this effort should also be included.

 Cost Proposal/Budget – Clear, concise, and accurate cost proposals reflect the offeror’s financial plan for accomplishing the effort contained in the technical proposal.
 As part of its cost proposal, the offeror shall submit cost element breakdowns in sufficient detail so that a reasonableness determination can be made.
 The SF 424 Research & Related Budget Form can be used as a guide.
 The cost breakdown should include the following, if applicable: